-- 8.7 The key feature of the Investment Strategy will remain, as it has been in the past, the security of the money that is invested, followed by liquidity and finally, yield. - 8.8 It is anticipated that, during 2018/19, the Council should on average have somewhere in the region of £15m available for investment, although the level of investments can vary significantly at different times of the year. - 8.9 There are a number of protocols in place to guarantee the safety of our investments.
+- 7.7 The key feature of the Investment Strategy will remain, as it has been in the past, the security of the money that is invested, followed by liquidity and finally, yield. - 7.8 It is anticipated that, during 2019/20, the Council should on average have somewhere in the region of £20m available for investment, although the level of investments can vary significantly at different times of the year. - 7.9 There are a number of protocols in place to guarantee the safety of our investments.
 We will continue with these protocols, in that we will only invest with U.K. based counterparties that have the best available credit rating.
-Currently four British High Street banks, five Building Societies and one local authority that meet the criteria are being used for investment purposes. - 8.10 There will be regular interaction with Link to ensure that we keep ourselves up to date with changes in the markets and the financial situation in general.
+Currently only four British High Street banks, five Building Societies and local authorities meet the criteria used for investment purposes. - 7.10 There will be continued regular interaction with Link to ensure that we are up to date with changes in the markets and the financial situation in general.
 The Council will look to ensure the security and liquidity of its funds invested and then look to maximise its return on investments.
 Performance will continue to be monitored against our previously declared benchmark of the 3 month LIBID interest rate.